 29.1 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with this agreement or its subject matter or formation.

-Any franchisees in the Spoton.net franchise network (our franchisees include Andrew Axtell T/A it’seeze Milton Keynes, Ann Naylor T/A it’seeze Windsor, Blue Switch Marketing Ltd T/A it’seeze Northampton, Cotswold Digital Solutions Ltd T/A it’seeze Gloucestershire, Cubagua Ltd T/A it’seeze South Birmingham, Descom Marketing Ltd T/A it’seeze Hull and it’seeze Leeds, Digital Websites Ltd T/A it’seeze Gravesend, Eatmorefish Ltd T/A it’seeze Leicester, Futurewerks Ltd T/A it’seeze Nottingham, GFS Marketing Ltd T/A it’seeze York, Graham Nicklin T/A it’seeze Wolverhampton, i-web solutions Ltd T/A it’seeze Camberley, Ian Watson T/A it’seeze Twickenham, Ibinsights Ltd T/A it’seeze Warwick & Redditch, John Wright T/A it’seeze Horsham, Leading Motion Ltd T/A it’seeze Colchester, Mark Burton T/A it’seeze South Manchester, PC Digital Media Ltd T/A it’seeze Wimbledon, Rage Web Design Ltd T/A it’seeze Ashford, Rob Walton T/A it’seeze Sheffield, Roma Trading Ltd T/A it’seeze Scarborough, Stephen Sibbit T/A it’seeze Watford, Steve Taber T/A it’seeze Dublin, Stevenage Modern Marketing Ltd T/A it’seeze Stevenage, Suzy Perry Ltd T/A it’seeze Bristol, Web Services Ltd T/A it’seeze Knutsford, and White Water Digital Ltd T/A it’seeze Exeter)
+Any franchisees in the Spoton.net franchise network (our franchisees include Andrew Axtell T/A it’seeze Milton Keynes, Ann Naylor T/A it’seeze Windsor, Blue Switch Marketing Ltd T/A it’seeze Northampton, Cotswold Digital Solutions Ltd T/A it’seeze Gloucestershire, Cubagua Ltd T/A it’seeze South Birmingham, Descom Marketing Ltd T/A it’seeze Hull, Descom Marketing Ltd T/A it’seeze Leeds, Digital Websites Ltd T/A it’seeze Gravesend, Eatmorefish Ltd T/A it’seeze Leicester, Futurewerks Ltd T/A it’seeze Nottingham, Futurewerks Ltd T/A it’seeze Warwick, GFS Marketing Ltd T/A it’seeze York, Graham Nicklin T/A it’seeze Wolverhampton, i-web solutions Ltd T/A it’seeze Camberley, Ian Watson T/A it’seeze Twickenham, Leading Motion Ltd T/A it’seeze Colchester, Leading Motion Ltd T/A it’seeze Ipswich, Mark Burton T/A it’seeze South Manchester, The Pureblue (2000) Ltd T/A it’seeze Coventry & Rugby, Rage Web Design Ltd T/A it’seeze Ashford, Roma Trading Ltd T/A it’seeze Scarborough, Stephen Sibbit T/A it’seeze Watford, Steve Taber T/A it’seeze Dublin, Steve Wanstall T/A it'seeze Stevenage, Suzy Perry Ltd T/A it’seeze Bristol, and Web Services Ltd T/A it’seeze Knutsford)